Knowit-Experience-Norrland/FigmaConverter/README.md

 ```

 ## Setup
 FigmaConverter focuses on single documents.
-To be able to get the information form the document an access token is needed.
+To be able to get the information from the document an access token is needed.
 Run the setup script to fill in the information for the Figma document.

 ```bash
 npm run setup